JesseCook/Allay/Documentation/SprintOnePlan.md

 We aim to implement the foundation for the app.
 This will include tracking multiple symptoms, and being able to maintain daily inputs for each.

 ### Task listing, organized by user story
+* As someone first coming to the webapp, I want an easy way to make a profile.
+  * Familiarize ourselves with Django, Bootstrap, and working with Firebase.
+  * Create a user login page.
+  * Maintain login information in our database, so that the user can sign in and out.

 * As someone with depression and/or anxiety, I want a way to be able to track my symptoms, so that I can objectively look at what helps and what does not.
-  * Familiarize ourselves with coding in Swift, and working in the Xcode enviroment.
   * Build basic UI.
   * Create a list format, where the user can input things they want to track.
   * Maintain user data, so that their list does not disappear when they exit the app.